 Treat Repository Reduction as Migration

-A real reduction project should usually look like this:
+A reduction project usually looks like this:

 - measure the problem